reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

-If we were to run this program without the @Override annotation we would not get any error since  'getname' would just be an additional method to 'getName' in ParentClass.
+If we were to run this program without the `@Override` annotation we would not get any error since  `getname` would just be an additional method to 'getName' in ParentClass.
 By adding the @Override annotation in ChildClass the Compiler is able to enforce the rule that the overriding method in the child class should have the same case-sensitive name as that in the parent class, and so the program would throw an error at compile-time, thereby trapping an error which could have gone undetected even at run-time.

 ## Code for this Article